adobeio/adobeio-documentation/events/intro/webhook_docs_intro.md

   ![The active webhook in the Console](../../img/events_console_09.png "The active webhook in the Console")

+  >**Note:** If you had made an error in transcribing the URL, Adobe Events&rsquo; test of your webhook would have failed; instead of seeing the confirmation screen, you&rsquo;d see an error: &ldquo;Webhook verification failed or unreachable&rdquo;.
+You can also get this error if, for any reason, your webhook&rsquo;s endpoint is down.
+  >
+  >In general, Adobe I/O Events will always confirm that your webhook received an event by means of the response code your webhook sends to each HTTP POST request.
+If Adobe fails to receive a 200 OK response code, it retries the request, including a special header: `x-adobe-retry-count`.
+The value of this header begins at 1.
+If the first retry request fails as well, Adobe waits, then retries again, incrementing the value of `x-adobe-retry-count` with each retry until it reaches 5.
+Each wait interval is the square of the previous interval.
+  >
+  >Once five retries are attempted, Adobe sends one last challenge request, and if that fails, Adobe marks the webhook as invalid and stops sending requests.
+To restart the flow of requests, once you have fixed the problem preventing your webhook from responding, you must log into Adobe I/O Console and reactivate the webhook.
+While your webhook is marked invalid, Adobe will continue to log events, even though it isn&rsquo;t sending them; you can retrieve all your events for the past 30 days by means of the [Journaling API](../intro/journaling_api.md).

 ## Receiving events
 Log in to [Creative Cloud Assets (<https://assets.adobe.com>)](https://assets.adobe.com).
 Use the same Adobe ID as the one you used in the Adobe I/O Console.
 Now upload a file and check the ngrok logs again.
 If all went well, then an `asset_created` event was just delivered to your webhook.